openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Job templates are where you define the type of job you'd like to run as well as which "Job Binaries" are required.

-1) From the Data Processing/Jobs page, click on the "Create Job Template" button at the top right
+1) From the Data Processing/Jobs page (Job Templates tab), click on the "Create Job Template" button at the top right

 2) Give your Job Template a name